-Not all things are bad about Google+, some users have said it is a good site to write long posts and topics to connect with others and have discussions with ‘strangers’ rather than build friendships such as a site like Facebook.
+Not all things are bad about Google+, as some users have said it is a good site to write long posts and topics to connect with others and have discussions with ‘strangers’ rather than build friendships such as a site like Facebook.
 It seems that some business owners may be affected by the Google+ shut down.

 Google have said in a blog that “their goal is to support a wide range of useful apps, while ensuring that everyone is confident that their data is secure.
 By giving developers more explicit rules of the road, and helping users control your data, we can ensure that we keep doing just that.”